Today we will use Heron’s formula, which is a bit on the long side, but it’s very useful.

 In another post, we saw how to calculate the area of a triangle whose sides were all given, using the fact that those 3 given sides made up a Pythagorean Triple, and thus the triangle is a right triangle.
-But what if we have 3 sides in a triangle which is not a right triangle?
+But what if we have 3 sides of a triangle which is not a right triangle?

 It turns out we can still figure out its area, without proving any additional theorems or using trigonometry.
 We’ll just use what we already know about the area of triangles and the Pythagorean Theorem.